BMO warns non-NAFTA nations on U.S.: They’re coming for you next

 Monday

-Earnings galore: Halliburton Co., Hasbro Inc., Kimberly-Clark Corp., Restaurant Brands International Inc., Sprint Corp., T-Mobile US Inc., West Fraser Timber Co. and Whirlpool Corp.
+Earnings galore: Halliburton Co., Hasbro Inc., Kimberly-Clark Corp., Sprint Corp., T-Mobile US Inc., West Fraser Timber Co. and Whirlpool Corp.

 Tuesday